 Instead of taking charge, Penir gave her a comforting smile and sat back down opposite to Sarlin.
-Marigold looked confused, her gaze going between Penir and Lily.
+Djulian looked confused, her gaze going between Penir and Lily.

 Lily knew that her mentor wasn’t going to offer to help.
 She breathed a sigh of relief and then held out her hand to Nirih.
 “Come on, let’s get you fitted.”

 Nirih glanced at her mother who looked at Penir.

 Djulian gestured to the door.
 “Aren’t you going back there?”

 Penir leveled a look at Djulian.
 “Why?
 Lily is more than talented.
 She can handle a fitting while we wait.”

 There was a subtle emphasis on the “we” of the sentence that even Djulian couldn’t deny.
 She sighed and nodded to her daughter before pulling up a chair to sit with the other women.
 She toyed with her parasol for a moment.
 “Do you think—”